Work Refusals

 Teachers cannot abandon their post.
 Their students' safety must be taken into consideration before commencing a work refusal.

-This can be done by initiating the work refusal before the students arrive at school so the school administration can ensure proper supervision of students OR you can take the students to the school office with you so they can be supervised by an administrator when you initiate the work refusal.
+This can be done by initiating the work refusal before the students arrive at school so the school administration can ensure proper supervision of students.

-No worker in Ontario can face any sort of reprisal for acting upon a matter of health and safety.
+No worker in Ontario can face any sort of reprisal for acting in good faith upon a matter of health and safety.

 The Occupational Health and Safety Act strictly forbids it.